 Who Should Buy the Titan Fitness Competition Bench and Squat Rack Combo

-- Powerlifters or event organizers who need a bench that meets competition standards.
+- Powerlifters or event organizers who need a bench that meets competition standards will love the efficiency of this rack.

 Who Shouldn’t Buy the Titan Fitness Competition Bench and Squat Rack Combo

-- People who don’t have a lot of space.
+- People who don’t have a lot of space probably won’t be able to accommodate this combo rack.

-- Anyone who wants or needs just a squat stand.
+- Anyone who wants or needs just a squat stand probably won’t love the price tag of this rack.

 Powerlifters will love the details of this squat and bench press rack, along with how easy it is to use.